Thomas Carter (director)

 Thomas Colbert Carter (born July 17, 1953) is an American director, producer and actor, known for Swing Kids, Save the Last Dance and Coach Carter.

-As an actor, Carter is probably best known for his work on the television series The White Shadow, playing James "Hollywood" Hayward.
+As an actor, Carter is best known for his work on the television series The White Shadow, playing James "Hollywood" Hayward.

 Personal life

 Carter was born July 17, 1953, in Austin, Texas, and grew up in Smithville.
 After high school graduation Carter would enroll and attend Texas State University in San Marcos, Texas.
 He received his Bachelor of Fine Arts degree in theater in 1974.
 Following his educational career, in 1992 Carter was presented with the "Distinguished Alumnus Award" from Texas State University.

 Career

 Television Career (as actor)

 Carter first began his film career as an actor.
 His first roles included working in television shows/movies such as: M*A*S*H, Lou Grant, What's Happening!!, The Secret of Isis, Whose Life Is It Anyway?, The Blue Knight, Good Times, and Hill Street Blues.
 He was a regular on the sitcom Szysznyk (1977).
 Carter is most known for his appearance on the series The White Shadow from 1978 through 1980.

 On The White Shadow, which ran three seasons from 1978 to 1981, Carter played James Hayward, a troubled teenager with an extremely negative attitude who has to take care of his mom, Roberta, along with his younger brother, Jackie.
 Hayward has one of the highest IQs among his fellow players.
 After having an outstanding freshman year in basketball at Carver, Hayward had an opportunity to attend college, and later a chance for a summer job at a law firm.